stefan-bergstein/openshift-tutorials/ml-monitoring/ml-monitoring.md

 * [Troubleshooting](#troubleshooting)

 ### Approach
-This repo contains various manifests for configuring Seldon Core, Prometheus and Grafana, which we will use to deplopy the showcase.
-The machine learning models used here are example for working with metrics.
+After installing Seldon Core, Prometheus and Grafana on your OpenShift Kubernetes cluster, we will walk through several basic examples.
+The machine learning models used here are very simple and just examples for working with metrics.

+A basic understanding of OpenShift Kubernetes, Operators, machine learning and git is most likely needed to follow along.

+Please clone the git repo [openshift-tutorials](https://github.com/stefan-bergstein/openshift-tutorials) on your computer and switch to the directory [ml-monitoring](https://github.com/stefan-bergstein/openshift-tutorials/tree/main/ml-monitoring).

+Additionally, please ensure that you have privileges to deploy and configure operators on your OpenShift cluster.
+The examples should work fine on [Red Hat CodeReady Containers](https://code-ready.github.io/crc/) as well

 # Install Seldon Core, Prometheus and Grafana

-Below are step-by-step instruction for installing and configuring Seldon Core, Prometheus and Grafana.
+Below are step-by-step instructions for installing and configuring Seldon Core, Prometheus and Grafana.
 Alternatively, you can install these components with [Open Data Hub](http://opendatahub.io).

-Create a new project:
+Login into OpenShift and create a new project:

 ```
 oc new-project ml-mon